ronnievormelker/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding new programming paradigms, such as functional programming, as well as keeping an eye on emerging languages like Rust or Kotlin.

 To stay ahead of the curve, make it a habit to read blogs, follow industry leaders, and attend conferences and workshops.
 Additionally, never be afraid to ask questions, reach out to your peers, or seek help from online communities like Stack Overflow.
 By staying open to learning, you' ll be better equipped to tackle new challenges and contribute to innovative projects.

+# 2023-12-14
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear, maintainable code first and optimize later if necessary.
+Trying to optimize too early can lead to overly complex code, introduce bugs, and waste time.
+Instead, focus on writing clean, understandable code and only optimize when profiling reveals bottlenecks.